ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/distributed-storage-performance.md

 $$
 D = \frac{UserDiskCost + InternalDiskCost + CompactionDiskCost + DefragDiskCost + ScrubDiskCost}{DiskTimeAvailable}
 $$
-Set the `disk_time_available_scale_<used-device-type>` configuration parameter equal to the calculated value of $D$, multiplied by 1000 and rounded.
-We assume that the physical devices in the user cluster are comparable in performance to the baseline; hence, by default, the `disk_time_available_scale_<used-device-type>` parameter is set to 1000.
+Set the `disk_time_available_scale_<used-device-type>` configuration parameter to the calculated rounded value of $D$, multiplied by 1000.
+We assume that the physical devices in the user cluster are comparable in performance to the baseline.
+So the `disk_time_available_scale_<used-device-type>` parameter is set to 1000 by default.

 Such a load can be created, for example, using [Storage LoadActor](../../../contributor/load-actors-storage.md).